telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListColumnEditor.md

 `System.Object` The first value form the enumerable collection.

-###  GetFirstValue
+###  GetValues

-Get the first value from the values of the current .
-            This method returns the first item from , if any.
+Returns a collection of the values in the editor control.

 #### Returns

-`System.Object`
+`System.Collections.IEnumerable`

 ###  Initialize